 Background checking is essentially all about people and the communication of information between various parties.
 From candidates; to clients; to PeopleCheck as a background checking provider; to our network of contacts and information brokers.
-Given the sensitive nature of both the information being handled and the use of background checking as a selection and risk-minimisation tool, strong communication with all stakeholders from start to finish is essential, particularly as this communication relates to candidates.
+Given the sensitive nature of both the information being handled and the use of background checking as a selection and risk-minimisation tool, strong communication with all stakeholders from start to finish is essential.

 This article looks at why communication with candidates is key, when and how information on background checking should be provided to candidates and how PeopleCheck can assist each of our clients in enhancing the entire process through effective communication.

 Why is candidate communication so important?

 Background checking deals with the collection and use of a candidate’s personal information, so it can be a sensitive topic for them.
 This recruitment step is much more seamless and reflects better on an employer if the candidate is comfortable throughout the process.

 If, by the point of their first contact with PeopleCheck, a candidate has a basic understanding of why background checking will be undertaken, why it is required and a basic rundown of what is involved, we have found this dramatically improves the process throughout, including:

 - Candidate expectations around the information that will be collected and validated;